About the Press

 Chicago Distribution Services

 Chicago Distribution Services (CDS) provides scholarly and professional publishers with quality services that enable global dissemination of their publications.
 These services include distribution, warehousing, credit and collection, marketing, sales representation, digital short-run printing, and digital repository services.
 CDS comprises the Chicago Distribution Center (CDC), the Chicago Digital Distribution Center (CDDC), and Chicago Subscription Fulfillment Services (CSFS).
-The CDC began providing distribution services in 1991, when the University of Tennessee Press became its first client.
-Since then, the CDC has grown to serve 90+ scholarly publishers.
-The CDC coordinates with the Press’s Books Division to provide sales representation and/or marketing services to about half of its client presses.
-The CDDC was created in 2001 and provides book publishers with digital printing services on-site at the CDC, as well as digital repository services through the BiblioVault®.
-Currently CSFS provides a full range of customer service, collections, renewal notices, mailing labels, and management of electronic subscriptions to the University of Chicago Press Journals Division.
-In the future, CSFS intends to offer these and related services to other publishers of not-for-profit journals.
+The CDC began providing distribution services in 1991 when the University of Tennessee Press became its first client.
+Since then, the CDC has grown to serve more than 120 scholarly publishers.
+The CDC coordinates with the Press’s Books Division to provide sales representation and/or marketing services to more than half of its client presses.
+The CDDC was created in 2001 and provides book publishers with digital printing services on-site at the CDC, as well as digital repository services through the BiblioVault.
+Currently, CSFS provides a full range of customer service, warehousing and distribution, e-commerce, and renewal programs for other not-for-profit publishers.